 Full-Time Equivalent

 For purposes of determining when adjunct faculty members are teaching the equivalent of one full-time faculty member (a “full-time equivalent”), the normal teaching load of the school involved is used.
-In the College of Professional Studies, adjuncts teach a full-time equivalent for every twelve (12) credits taught.
+In the Collins College of Professional Studies, adjuncts teach a full-time equivalent for every twelve (12) credits taught.
 In all other colleges, adjuncts teach a full-time equivalent load for every nine (9) credits taught.

 Program Directors/Coordinators

+a.
+A faculty member serving as a Director or Coordinator will follow the terms and conditions set forth in Appendix K to this Agreement during their tenure as a Director or Coordinator.

+b.
 A tenured faculty member serving as Program Director in Mass Communication or Coordinator in Language and Literature may participate in the evaluation of the teaching performance of adjunct faculty members who serve in the program, under the direction of the Chairperson

 ARTICLE 8